BIGJRA/BIGJRA.github.io/rejuv.md

     ledge.
 Grab the *Hyper Potion* up above.
 Return to the house, then head back through the forest to the cave at the north side.

 -   Solve the tile puzzle.
-It’s the same Kabuto one as in HGSS.
+It's the same Kabuto one as in HGSS.

 -   Head back to the two-person door.
 Push the lever and enter.
 Pick left to get MegaStone: *Banettite* and right to get MegaStone:
-    *Heracronite.* Again, we can’t yet use these, but good to have.
+    *Heracronite.* Again, we can't yet use these, but good to have.

 -   Return to grab $4000.

-As a reward for finishing all the quests, you’ll get a **Turtwig** egg!
+As a reward for finishing all the quests, you'll get a **Turtwig** egg!
 (+1 Karma)

 Now, head to the Wispy Ruins via Wispy Tower area entrance.
 Take the